stonepros/stone/doc/stone-volume/lvm/scan.rst

 scan
 ====
-This sub-command will allow to discover Ceph volumes previously setup by the tool by looking into the system's logical volumes and their tags.
+This sub-command will allow to discover Stone volumes previously setup by the tool by looking into the system's logical volumes and their tags.

 As part of the :ref:`ceph-volume-lvm-prepare` process, the logical volumes are assigned